 All work exhibited will be for sale.
 The artist sets the sale price.
 Artist(s) will receive 70 percent of the final sale price and the curator(s) shall retain 30 percent as commission.

 Please name your jpeg file(s) in following format: LASTNAME_FirstName_TITLE_SIZE (inches). ex.
 DOE_John_NUDEPHOTO_8x10.
 File(s) must be JPEGs set to 1200 pixels on the longest side, at 150 dpi.
 Please do not submit watermarked images.

 Files which are mislabeled or lack the artist's name will not be reviewed.
 Submissions sent via email or direct mail will not be eligible.

 If you have difficulty uploading or any other questions please contact email@example.com

 Artists must be the creator or copyright holder of the submitted work.
 You, the artist, retains all rights to your work.
 Curator has the right to post and share select images online (eg. website, social media) and in the press with proper attribution to the artist for the sole purpose of promoting the exhibit.

 Work selected for the exhibit should be received by September 27.
 If you’re based in NY and/or would like to deliver your work in-person, you can do so on September 28 and 29.

 Artists are responsible for promptly shipping or transporting selected works to/from pickup and drop off locations as applicable.

-*****For international artists who need to offset some of the shipping costs, you may pay to have your work printed, framed, matted etc. in NY and I will pick up the work.
+*****For International artists who need to offset some of the shipping costs, you may have your work printed, framed, matted etc. in New York City and I will pick up the work, thereby eliminating the shipping costs.
 For unsold work, artists are still responsible for the return shipping of your work after the show..*****

 All artists that submit work will be notified via email once a decision has been made on their photography submission.